signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="Overview"></a>
 # Overview

 This page documents the SigSRF pktlib, or packet library.
-Pktlib contains a number of generic, useful APIs for handling IP packets and pcap, pcapng, and rtp files, with an emphasis on RTP media.
-The deployment and production grade mediaMin and mediaTest apps rely on pktlib for high-performance, multi-threaded, stable operation.
+Pktlib contains a number of generic, useful APIs for handling IP packets and pcap, pcapng, and rtp files, with emphasis on RTP media.
+The deployment / production grade mediaMin and mediaTest apps rely on pktlib for high-performance, multi-threaded, stable operation.

-Not all pklib APIs are included here yet, so this is a work in progress.
+Not all pktlib APIs are included here yet, so this is a work in progress.
 But the number of developers using pktlib has increased greatly since 2021, so this page is needed and should be helpful.

 <a name="APIInterface"></a>
 # API Interface